aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_proposal.rst

 Requirements for MUSTANG-2 technical justification:
 	1. You must explain in detail how you arrived at the total observing time.
 If you used equations, please include those and the progression of how you used any equations in how you arrived at your final time request.
 	2. You must consider the effect of filtering (this is used in MUSTANG-2 data reduction pipelines Minkasi or MIDAS) on your data.
 Please include discussion of these effects in your technical justification.
 If you run simulations using `M2_ProposalTools <https://m2-tj.readthedocs.io/en/latest/index.html>`_ then filtering is taken into account and you can simply say this.
-	3. You must account for overheads - see :ref:`Overhead observing constraints <Overhead observing constraints>` below.
+	3. You must account for overheads - see :ref:`Overhead observing constraints <how-tos/receivers/mustang2/mustang2_proposal:Overhead observing constraints>` below.
 	4. You must have a MUSTANG-2 instrument team member read through the technical justification and sign off on it **before you submit your proposal** as this is the only technical review a MUSTANG-2 proposal will get.

 Overhead observing constraints